cjr--/qp-define/README.md

 })
 ````

+on the client ensure to include the files you need in the correct order.

 `define` a module and `exports` the result. `require` works in the normal way with the addition of predefined paths. predefined paths are accessed by prefixing with `keyname::moduleid`.
 ````
 define(module, function(exports, require) {